jofri/carrot-js/README.md

  - Variable name
  - Callback function (eg. setVariable, myFunction, (data) => { console.log(data) } etc.)

- Every time the variables changes, 'pick' will execute your callback function.
+ Every time the variable changes, 'pick' will execute your callback function.
 The component below will print 'Crops are good this year!':

 ```bash
 import { useEffect, useState } from 'react';